CarlosQuijada211/CNC-Homemade-Writing-Machine/README.md

 ## Software and Logic
 ### Overview
 To convert an external image into drawing instructions for the machine, the input must pass through a structured software pipeline.
-The process begins in Inkscape, where the image is converted into a vector path, and then into G-code using the J Tech Laser Tool extension.
-This G-code is not directly compatible with the Arduino, so it is parsed and translated into a simplified, custom instruction format by a Python script.
+The process begins in **Inkscape**, where the image is converted into a vector path, and then into **G-code** using the **J Tech Laser Tool extension**.
+This **G-code** is not directly compatible with the Arduino, so it is parsed and translated into a simplified, custom instruction format by a Python script.

-The central script, interface.py, provides a graphical interface that guides the user through this process.
-It asks for the name of the G-code file, handles translation via helper scripts, and offers an optional preview of the final drawing.
-It also splits the output into organized .txt files, each containing up to 2500 instructions to respect Arduino's memory constraints.
+The central script, `interface.py`, provides a graphical interface that guides the user through this process.
+It asks for the name of the** G-code** file, handles translation via helper scripts, and offers an optional preview of the final drawing.
+It also splits the output into organized `.txt` files, each containing up to **2500** instructions to respect Arduino's memory constraints.

-Finally, these processed instructions are inserted into the Arduino’s firmware, specifically the CNCWritingMachine.ino file, where they are executed to control the stepper motors and pen mechanism.
+Finally, these processed instructions are inserted into the Arduino’s firmware, specifically the `CNCWritingMachine.ino` file, where they are executed to control the stepper motors and pen mechanism.

 ### Firmware Files (Arduino Code)
+#### `JoystickFree.ino` **– Manual Control Mode**
+This Arduino sketch enables manual control of the CNC machine using a joystick and serial input.
+It is mainly used for testing, calibration, and positioning before running automatic drawing routines.

+**Main Features**
+- **Joystick movement:** Controls two stepper motors (X and Y axes) in real time.
+- **Serial input:** Allows setting the servo angle (0–180°) to raise or lower the pen.
+- **Joystick button:** Prints current motor step counts and servo angle for calibration/debugging.
+- Used as a setup tool—not for drawing—this file provides hands-on control of the machine’s axes and pen.

+#### `CNCWritingMachine.ino` – Main Drawing Controller
+This is the core program that executes drawing instructions on the CNC writing machine.
+It reads a predefined array of movement and pen commands and moves the motors and servo accordingly.

+**Key Components**
+- **Stepper Motors:** Controlled using `AccelStepper` and `MultiStepper` for synchronized X and Y axis motion.
+- **Servo:** Moves the pen up (0°) or down (180°) based on the current instruction.
+- **Instruction Array** (`path[]`):
+The most critical element of this file.
+It holds all the drawing commands in flash memory (PROGMEM) to save RAM.
+Each Instruction contains:
+  - `x_steps`: target position on the X axis (in steps)
+  - `y_steps`: target position on the Y axis (in steps)
+  - `markerDown`: whether the pen should be down (true) or up (false) The array is filled externally by the user via the Python interface, and instructions are executed one-by-one inside the `loop()`.

+**Execution Flow**
+1. Load the next instruction from `path[]`.
+2. Move both motors to the target position.
+3. Raise or lower the pen accordingly.
+4. Repeat until all instructions are completed.

+This file must be updated with a new path[] array every time a new drawing is uploaded

+### Python Processing Scripts
+#### `interface.py` – User Interface for Instruction Generation
+This file provides a simple graphical interface (built with `tkinter`) that allows users to process G-code files and generate instructions for the CNC writing machine.

+**Purpose**
+- It serves as the main user entry point to the software stack.
+From here, users can:
+- Specify the name of a G-code file.
+- Choose to preview the drawing using Turtle graphics.
+- Choose to generate `.txt` instruction files for the Arduino sketch.

+**Key Features**
+- **Two Main Options:**
+  - **Show preview:** Visualizes the drawing.
+  - **Generate instruction files:** Creates Arduino-friendly text files split into 2500-instruction chunks.
+- **Filename Validation:** Uses `check_filename()` from gcode.py to verify the G-code file exists.
+- **Centralized Processing:** Delegates actual logic to `generate_file()` and `generate_preview()` functions.

+**Flow Summary**
+- User inputs the G-code filename.
+- Selects one or both checkboxes.
+- Upon clicking "Generate":
+  - The program validates input.
+  - Based on selection, it either previews, generates instruction files, or both.

+**Dependencies**
+- `gcode.py`: for core processing logic.
+ -`preview.py`: indirectly used for rendering the drawing.

+#### `gcode.py` – G-code Parsing and Instruction Generation
+This file handles the conversion of G-code files into simplified, Arduino-ready instructions and visual previews.
+It provides the core logic behind both file generation and drawing preview functionality.

+**Function Overview:**
+- `gcode_to_instructions(gcode_lines)`
+  - **Purpose:** Parses a list of G-code lines and converts them into a list of tuples: (x, y, pen_down).
+  - **Details:**
+    - Extracts X and Y coordinates from G0 or G1 commands.
+    - Interprets M03 as pen down and M05 as pen up.
+    - Output: list of (x, y, bool) tuples in integer format.

+- `to_arduino_code(instructions)`
+  - **Purpose:** Converts coordinate instructions into Arduino-ready format.
+  - **Details:**
+    - Scales the (x, y) positions from mm to internal motor steps using a constant (*6368/10).
+    - Formats each line as: `{x, y, true/false},`

+- `generate_file(file)`
+  - **Purpose:** Reads a G-code file and writes Arduino instruction text files to disk.
+  - **Details:**
+   - Loads .gcode file and parses it into instructions.
+   - If instructions ≤ 2500 → writes a single `.txt` file.
+   - If >2500:
+     - Splits into chunks of ≤2500 lines.
+     - Adds transitional instructions to ensure pen-up between chunks.
+     - Saves each chunk as a numbered file in a subfolder (Instructions/filename/).

+- `generate_preview(file)`
+  - **Purpose:** Displays a visual preview of the parsed instructions using Turtle graphics.
+  - **Details:**
+    - Reads and parses the .gcode file.
+    - Calls draw() from preview.py to render the result.

+- `check_filename(file)`
+  - **Purpose:** Checks if the given .gcode file exists in the Gcode/ folder.
+  - **Returns:** True if it exists, False otherwise.

+This file is the processing core of the project.
+Everything that turns user input into machine-ready or human-readable output happens here.

+#### `preview.py` – Path Visualization Tool
+This file uses Python’s Turtle graphics to display a visual preview of the drawing path based on parsed instructions.

+- `draw(instructions)`
+  - **Purpose:** Visually renders the movement path of the drawing machine.
+  - **Details:**
+    - Sets up a Turtle canvas scaled to match the machine’s drawing area.
+    - Draws the machine boundary box.
+    - Iterates over the list of (x, y, pen_down) instructions.
+    - Moves the turtle without drawing if pen_down is False.
+    - Draws lines if pen_down is True.

+### Third-Party Software – Inkscape (v0.92)
+To generate G-code for the CNC writing machine, I use Inkscape version 0.92, the latest release compatible with the J Tech Laser Tool extension.

+**Workflow:**
+  - I begin by setting the document size to 135 mm × 113 mm, matching the machine’s physical drawing area.
+  - An image is imported and converted into a bitmap.
+  - The bitmap is vectorized, and I intentionally flatten Bézier curves with a flatness value of 0.1, increasing the number of nodes to maximize positional accuracy.
+  - The resulting vector paths are then exported to G-code using the J Tech Laser Tool extension, ready for processing by the instruction generator.